ocaml-flambda/flambda-backend/jane/doc/extensions/stack/reference.md

 implicitly weakened to local and joins with the other branch, making the whole expression local.

+You can also use the `local_` keyword to explicitly weaken a value to local.
+For
-Consider another example:
+example:

 ```ocaml
 let l = local_ if n > 0 then n :: x else x in
 ...
 ```

-The `local_` annotation forces `l` to be local, which prevents `l` from escaping the current region.
-As a result, the compiler might optimize `n :: x` to be stack-allocated in the current region.
+The `local_` keyword doesn't force stack allocation.
+However, it does weaken `l` to local, which prevents `l` from escaping the current region, and as a result the compiler might optimize `n :: x` to be stack-allocated in the current region.
 However, this is not to be relied upon - you should always use `stack_` to ensure stack allocation.

 Most OCaml types can be stack-allocated, including records, variants, polymorphic variants, closures, boxed numbers and strings.
 However, certain